nicolebid/nicolebid/README.md

 ## 📫 Contact

 If you have any questions or ideas for collaboration, I’d love to connect!
-Feel free to reach out via [Linkedin](https://linkedin.com/in/nicolebidwell) or my [contact form](https://nicolebid.github.io/#contact) on my website.
+Feel free to reach out via [Linkedin](https://linkedin.com/in/nicolebidwell) or my website [contact form](https://nicolebid.github.io/#contact).

 ## 🔍 Featured Work - Summary Table

-This table showcases my key projects, along with articles I've written, within data science and education.
-It outlines the focus area and main technologies utilized.
+This table showcases my key projects and articles I've written within data science and education.
+It outlines the focus area and main technologies used.

 | Project       | Description                          | Focus Area         | Main Tools/Libraries      | Completion Date <br> (YYYY-MM)       | Link                        |
 |:-------------:|:------------------------------------:|:--------------------:|:----------------------------:|:------------:|:---------------------------:|